-RC also sought for Sanskrit MSS., but did his main scholarly work in the field of comparative Dravidian philology, where he was one of the most important pioneers.
+RC also sought for Sanskrit MSS., but his main scholarly work was in the field of comparative Dravidian philology, where he was one of the most important pioneers.
 The very term “Dravidian” was coined by him from Sanskrit base.
 He was also keenly interested in ancient history of South India and, although amateur, conducted archaeological excavations.

 – Comparative Grammar of the Dravidian or South Indian Family of Languages.
+8+528 p.
 L. 1856, 2nd ed.
 1875, 3rd rev. ed. by J. L. Wyatt & T. Ramakrishna Pillai.
 40+640 p.
 1913.

 Sources: Buckland, Dictionary; E.I.C., D.N.B.
 Suppl.
 1, 1901, 376-378; R.N.C[ust], JRAS 1892, 145f.; *R. P. Sethu Pillai, “The Dravidian Philologist”, Bharata-Kaumudi … in honour of R. K. Mookerji.
 2. Allahabad 1947, 537-541; anon., “Bishop C.”, IJDL 18:1, 1989, 42-66; *R.E.
 Frykenberg, Oxford D.N.B.; Wikipedia with photo and further references.